Evaluations & Metrics

 Google Scholar offers statistics of the number of times an author or journal has been cited.
 However, the quality of the citations data may vary.

-The BFI-lists (Authoritative list for Publishers, Journals, Book Series and Conference Series – the Danish list) “show the publication channels (Publishers, Journals, Book Series and Conference Series) in which publication of research results are awarded points.
+The BFI-lists (authoritative lists – also called the Danish list) “show the publication channels (Publishers, Journals, Book Series and Conference Series) in which publication of research results are awarded points.
 There are two lists: the BFI list of publishers and the BFI list of series.”

 Evaluating publishing at the Joint Faculties of Humanities and Theology